BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 The designers were not familiar with reproducibility and security review methodologies.
 So we had several calls discussing with the whole team, and spent study time becoming familiar with the subject matter.
 This was a necessary foundation for then being able to guide an informed design process.

 #### 2. UX plan
 We came up with a plan of how to best approach the redesign process.
-The process was bucketed into 3 main areas.
+The process was bucketed into three main areas.

 - **Branding**: How can we create an appealing visual experience and tone of voice that reflects the ethos of the project for the people who visit the website?